Table of Contents

 Severe hypothyroidism (underactive thyroid) is linked to reduced kidney function.
 This is because the two disorders share similar causes and often occur at the same time.
 Low levels of thyroid hormone can cause chronic kidney disease.
 Conversely, kidney disease can interfere with thyroid function by increasing iodine levels.

-Glomerulonephritis (immune kidney disease) can cause hypothyroidism because it is an autoimmune disorder similar to Hashimoto’s.
+Glomerulonephritis (immune kidney disease) is shown to be associated with Hashimoto’s and may lead to an underactive thyroid.
 For people with immune kidney disease, the antibodies that target the kidneys also attack the thyroid, worsening both organs simultaneously.

 Another factor that can cause thyroid and kidney problems to occur at the same time is a protein in the urine.
 High levels of protein in the urine can deplete thyroid hormones while causing kidney damage.
 For those taking a synthetic thyroid hormone, higher doses may be needed if high levels of protein in the urine are detected.